 How long does it take for my donation history to post online for review?

-When you first set up your online giving profile, it will take about a week for our staff to link your InFellowship ID with the church database record.
-After this you will be able to review your previous gifts to Redeemer Covenant Church in the online giving section of the website.
+When you first set up your online giving profile, Breeze will match your information with the information in the database.
+If a match is not found, it will take about a week for our staff to link your Breeze ID with the church database record.
+After this, you will be able to review your previous gifts to Redeemer Covenant Church in the online giving section of the website.
 Once your record is linked, future gifts will be posted and available immediately after your gift is received.

 Will I still receive regular contribution statements from the church?

-You will not receive a printed contribution statement in your church mail box when you create an InFellowship ID.
-InFellowship gives you the opportunity to print or download your statement at any time for the current year and past year.
+You will not receive a printed contribution statement when you create a Breeze ID.
+Breeze gives you the opportunity to print or download your statement at any time for the current year and past year.
 If you ever need a printed statement sent to you, please contact our Church Treasurer.

 When will contributions be taken from my account?